seanox/aspect-js/manual/en/test.md

 ### Buffer

-If the Test API is activated, the console object is extended by the buffer output.
-The buffer contains caches for the levels: _LOG_, _WARN_, _ERROR_ and _INFO_ as well as methods for emptying.
+When the Test API is enabled, the console object of the JavaScript API is extended by the buffer _output_.
+The buffer contains caches for the levels:
+_LOG_, _WARN_, _ERROR_ and _INFO_ as well as methods for emptying.

 ```javascript
 const log   = console.output.log;